 Expertise: Child Survival, HIV/AIDS, Malaria, Global Poverty, Global Partner Alliance, Wydick Research

-“In the past 20 years, extreme poverty has been cut in half.
-That’s in just one generation!” says Dr. Todd.
-“Progress is being made across the globe—from the decline in childhood disease death rates to curbing the spread of HIV.
-The numbers are astounding!
-Yes, the needs are still great, but the tyranny of extreme poverty is being broken.”
+"In the past 20 years, extreme poverty has been cut in half.
+That’s in just one generation," says Scott.
+"Progress is being made across the globe – from the decline in childhood disease death rates to curbing the spread of HIV.
+The numbers are astounding.
+Yes, the needs are still great, but the tyranny of extreme poverty is being broken."

-One such experience was with an HIV-infected child named Jacqueline.
-Dr. Todd was fighting to save her life using anti-retroviral drugs, but she was too weak and her condition too advanced.
-Jacqueline died, and Dr. Todd made a promise to honor her memory.
-“I told myself I’d do whatever it takes, with whatever influence God grants, to not be too late for the rest of the children,” he says.
+His personal experiences with the poor greatly influenced this career decision, including one such encounter with an HIV-infected child named Jacqueline.
+Scott fought to save her life using anti-retroviral drugs, but she was too weak and her condition too advanced.
+Jacqueline died, and Scott vowed to honor her memory: "I told myself I’d do whatever it takes, with whatever influence God grants, to not be too late for the rest of the children."

-“God has given me countless experiences with the poor.
-They have all woven into my life and helped shape who I am.
-I hope to continue to be a servant to God by ministering to the poor, to “loose the chains of injustice and untie the cords of the yoke, to set the oppressed free, to share food with the hungry and provide the poor wanderer with shelter, to clothe the naked and not turn away from our own flesh and blood.”
+"God has given me countless experiences with the poor.
+They has all woven into my life and helped shape who I am.
+I hope to continue to be a servant of God by ministering to the poor, to 'lose the chains of injustice and untie the cords of the yoke, to set the oppressed free, to share food with the hungry and provide the poor wanderer with shelter, to clothe the naked and not turn away from our own flesh and blood.'"
 (Adapted from Isaiah 58: 6-7)

 - American Cancer Society Grant Winner, 2003